erickolvera/erickolvera.github.io/publications.md

 **Submitted**

-- Contribution of the wind and Loop Current Eddies to the circulation in the Bay of Campeche
+- Contribution of the wind and Loop Current Eddies to the circulation in the southern Gulf of Mexico
   **Erick Olvera-Prado**, Rosario Romero-Centeno, Jorge Zavala-Hidalgo, Efrain Moreles-Vazquez & Angel Ruiz-Angulo *Submitted to Ocean Dynamics*